escemi-tech/ts-dev-tools/index.md

 # Welcome to ts-dev-tools 🛠️

-## Opinionated package to configure proper tools to develop a Typescript project
+## Opinionated and advisable packages to configure tools to develop a Typescript project

 ---